 4. (Optional) Open the new scratch org and query the imported data using the Salesforce UI and SOQL.

-sfdx force:org:open --targetusername <test-ABC@XYZ.com>
+sfdx force:org:open --targetusername test-wvkpnfm5z113@example.com sfdx force:org:open --targetusername <alias>

 If you set an alias for the scratch org username, you can pass it to the --targetusername parameter.